renatoGarcia/icecream-cpp/README.md

 [![CI.badge]][CI.page]

-IceCream-Cpp is a little library to help with the print debugging on C++11 and forward.
+IceCream-Cpp is a little (single header) library to help with the print debugging on C++11 and forward.

 **Contents**
 * [Install](#install)